Written: Sept. 16, 2017

-While we’re getting introductions out of the way, I should also explain that sometime in mid-June, my mom and I decided to buy a van together with the intention of converting it into a mobile home and taking turns using it.
+While we’re getting introductions out of the way, I should also explain that sometime in mid-June of 2017, I decided to buy a van with the intention of converting it into a mobile home.

 So the hunt began for a suitable automobile.
 One that was safe, cheery, efficient, stealthy, used, low-mileage, affordable, and manageable.
-Which is how we ended up with a 2016 Ford, Transit flex-fuel, low-top, cargo van.
-Which we promptly named Casper, in hopes that it would live up to our friendly, and stealthy (ghost-like) van visions.
+Which is how I ended up with a 2016 Ford, Transit flex-fuel, low-top, cargo van.
+Which I promptly named Casper, in hopes that it would live up to my friendly, and stealthy (ghost-like) van visions.

-After a few months of working on the van part-time with the very generous help of friends and family, Casper was in commission and resembling a homey abode.
+After a few months of working on the van part-time with the very generous help of my mom and some friends, Casper was in commission and resembling a homey abode.